Downtown New Iberia Commercial Historic District

-Downtown New Iberia Commercial Historic District is a historic district in downtown New Iberia, Louisiana, located along Main Street and St. Peter Street, from Jefferson Street to Weeks Street.
+Downtown New Iberia Commercial Historic District is a historic district in downtown New Iberia, Louisiana, United States, located along Main Street and St. Peter Street, from Jefferson Street to Weeks Street.

 The 68.87 acre area comprises a total of 121 buildings, of which 73 are considered contributing properties, and 9 are also listed on the National Register of Historic Places as individual properties or as part of East Main Street Historic District.
 Building dates vary from 1870 to 1967 and represent relevant structures related to commerce and entertainment/recreation.

 Despite being located inside the district area, the individually listed The Magnolias is not part of Downtown New Iberia Commercial Historic District, as the building is not commerce related.
 The house is therefore considered a non-contributing property.

 The historic district was listed on the National Register of Historic Places on December 13, 2017.

 Contributing properties

 The historical district contains a total of 73 contributing properties, built between 1870 and 1967: